Is Lane Splitting Legal in Ohio?

 “Lane splitting” refers to the act of maneuvering a motorcycle or bicycle between two vehicles moving in the same direction on a highway or other road – in other words, riding on the line between the lanes.
 Lane splitting is illegal in every state except California.

 In Ohio, motorcyclists and bicyclists caught lane splitting may receive traffic citations and fines for dangerous operation of a vehicle.
 If you get into an accident while lane splitting in Ohio, you may be at least partially liable for engaging in this illegal technique.
+A Dayton motorcycle accident attorney can help and answer your questions.
 Here’s what you need to know about this practice in Dayton.

 Arguments for and Against Lane Splitting